 They have to other branches – one at Syntagma Square and one at Monastiraki Square.

 Not all Greek people have a great command of the English language.
 However, most speak it pretty well, especially the younger folks.
 However, you have to get used to the accent, which for some visitors is not that easy.

 You know that Greek is written in Greek letters, right?
 Fortunately, most relevant signs are also in Latin letters.
 Nevertheless, I did come across some stuff that was exclusively in Greek.
 Therefore, it doesn’t hurt to familiarize yourself at least with the greek capital letters – and, of course, a translator app will save you.

 However, it is a friendly gesture and appreciated by everyone when you are able to say good day – kalimera, good afternoon – kalispera, hello – yassas, thank you – efcharisto, and please respectively you’re welcome – parakalo.
 Fun fact: Ne means yes, although it sounds like a casual no. No, however, would be ochi.
 By the way, it’s pronounced rather like ohi, by no means like oshi.

 Tourist Information and Deals

-On their website, you also find the really outstanding project This is Athens with a local where you can book a free tour with….yes, a local.
+On their website, you also find the really outstanding project With a local where you can book a free tour with….yes, a local.
 A great experience that will add so much more insight to your trip.

 Since I was in Athens at Christmas – so definitely not the high season – I didn’t have to face any significant queues.
 However, if you want to make sure to skip possible lines, you can buy tickets to all the archaeological sites online.
 It’s the Archaeological Resources Fund of the Greek Ministry of Culture and Sports that grants this great service.